 There’s a free account which is fantastic, a premium account for just $5 a month or a business account at $10 per user.

-The tools mentioned above are what I would class as the bare minimum that you need.
+All the tools mentioned above are what I would class as the bare minimum that you need.
 We use them every day in our business and we absolutely love them.
 There are some other ones too, and I’ll share details of those with you in future blogposts.

 In this fast digital age – anything you can do to be organised and accessible online will make life easier for you, your team and your customers.